Bond 25 News and Rumblings: Christopher Nolan’s Syncopy to Produce?

 Criticizing Moonraker or Moonraker‘s rebranding of Jaws perpetuates a prosaic argument.
 Accepting the film as an exercise in testing the outer boundaries of the Bond formula, however, becomes rather liberating.
 The murderous henchman named Jaws remained in the world of The Spy Who Loved Me — the baddie that carries out executions without remorse, the towering, immovable mass of humanity that easily could have been the end of James Bond.
 But as we well know that’s not quite the end of the Jaws story.

 One of the most certifiably bonkers moments in all of James Bond.
 The murderous giant rushes to embrace the love of his life.

 Moonraker was made, in part, for those kids that cheered Jaws’ survival.
 While it’s easy to dismiss the value of such absurd escapism, it’s much harder as a cynical adult to embrace the wide-eyed optimism where anything becomes possible — where a beloved but murderous assassin falls in love, gets the girl and helps Bond saves the day.
 As a result, Jaws accepted a certain duality that made him both terrible and lovable.
-Richard Kiel’s character endures more viscerally as both classic villain and childhood nostalgia.
+Richard Kiel’s character endures now more viscerally because Jaws has become both classic villain and lasting childhood nostalgia.